akshay722/Renewable-Energy-Insights-Hub/DEPLOYMENT.md

-# Renewable Energy Insights Hub - AWS Deployment Guide
+# Wattwize - AWS Deployment Guide

-This guide provides comprehensive instructions for deploying the Renewable Energy Insights Hub to AWS Free Tier services using Terraform.
+This guide provides comprehensive instructions for deploying the Wattwize to AWS Free Tier services using Terraform.

 ## Architecture Overview